eadwinCode/django-compressor-parceljs/README.rst

 Django Compressor Parceljs
 =====================================
-Django-compressor-parceljs_ is base on Django-Compressor_, which bundles and minifies your typescript, vue, react, scss etc in a Django template into cacheable static files using parceljs_ and django-compressor.
+django-compressor-parceljs is base on Django-Compressor_, which bundles and minifies your typescript, vue, react, scss etc in a Django template into cacheable static files using parceljs_ and django-compressor.

 For more information visit Django-Compressor_